interledgerjs/settlement-lightning/README.md

 - LND does not currently support pruning invoices (neither automatically nor manually).
 As this plugin may generate several invoices per second when a peer is actively streaming money, this can significantly increase the footprint of the LND database.
 - LND may soon support [spontaneous payments](https://github.com/lightningnetwork/lnd/pull/2455), which would eliminate the overhead of frequently sharing invoices.
+- The plugin does not perform any accounting for Lightning Network fees.